sbhask02/skills-customize-your-github-copilot-experience-sb/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Hangman Game Challenge

 ## 🎯 Objective
 Build a classic Hangman game in Python.
-Practice string manipulation, loops, conditionals, and random selection while creating an interactive word-guessing experience.
+You will practice string manipulation, loops, conditionals, and random selection while creating an interactive word-guessing experience.

 ## 📝 Tasks

-### Task 1: Set Up Word List
+### 🛠️ Set Up Word List

+#### Description
-**Description:** Create a list of words for the game to choose from randomly.
+Create a list of words for the game to choose from randomly.

-**Requirements:**
+#### Requirements
+Completed program should:
 - Define a Python list containing at least 10 words
 - Use `random.choice()` to select a word for each game

-### Task 2: Game Loop & User Input
+### 🛠️ Game Loop & User Input

+#### Description
-**Description:** Implement the main game loop that accepts letter guesses and updates the display.
+Implement the main game loop that accepts letter guesses and updates the display.

-**Requirements:**
+#### Requirements
+Completed program should:
 - Prompt the user to guess a letter
 - Show current progress (e.g., `_ a _ _ m a n`)
 - Track and display incorrect guesses remaining
 - Prevent repeated guesses

-### Task 3: Win/Lose Logic
+### 🛠️ Win/Lose Logic

+#### Description
-**Description:** End the game when the word is guessed or attempts run out, and display appropriate messages.
+End the game when the word is guessed or attempts run out, and display appropriate messages.

-**Requirements:**
+#### Requirements
+Completed program should:
 - Detect win (all letters guessed) and lose (no attempts left)
 - Print a congratulatory or encouragement message